ucd-library/ror-extend-demo/details.md

 ## Standards and formats used

+### JSONLD Context

 The extension of ROR is defined as a linked data specification, with files provided in the [JSON-LD](https://json-ld.org) (JSON linked data) format.

-### JSONLD Context
+JSON is a versatile, open file format.
+We want the data to be re-usable in multiple solutions.
+On one end, the plain text format allows manual lookup for users who are interested in a handful of datapoints.
+On the other end, setting up a linked data database will allow complex queries leveraging relationships between units.
+Finally, the selected format allows for an intermediate-complexity solution, with the data imported into a relational database.

-In order to simplify processing, we also developed a JSON-LD context definition.
-This allows for a compact representation of the extension organizations.
-Where appropriate, we adopted notation similar to the of the ROR community for consistancy.
-These JSONLD contexts do not cover the entire range of properties available to the organizations, as their membership to the vivo:Organization would entail.
+In order to simplify processing, we developed a JSON-LD context definition.
+It allows the addition of elements outside of the core schema, for example, names of the institution in different languages.

-The context files also work for the standard ROR organization JSON from their API as well, Although the `@context` needs to be added to the record.
-The JSONLD context file is found at https://ror-extend-demo.github.api/context/vivo.jsonld.

 ### ROR extension schema decisions